13 Travel Secrets Only Flight Attendants Know

 Keep it neat

 When you’re going from the airport to a business meeting with little time to spare, it can be difficult to keep from looking ruffled and tired.
 One flight attendant gave this tip for keeping your clothes tidy on the fly.
 “Use your flat iron to touch up your clothes when you’re in a rush and there’s no time for the ironing board,” she suggests.
+The one from BaByliss PRO is voted Best Overall on Amazon for being sturdy and reliable.
+Flight attendants always pack these essential items during the winter.

 Checked bag fees are no fun, nor is trying to cram an overstuffed carry-on into the overhead compartment.
 “Limit the number of shoes you bring.
 These take up the most space in your suitcase,” an American Airlines flight attendant told Thrillist.
 “Then, fold all jeans and pants as you normally would and roll them up, placing them on top of the shoes next to each other.
 Then do the same for shirts.
 Lastly, all underwear and socks go on the top or in empty crevices.”
 Try it, it works!
 Here are 14 other packing tips from flight attendants you should know.